alexeilebedev/openacr/README.md

 "yes", "no", "NULL and doesn't matter", and "NULL and it does matter".
 He had a lot of trouble convincing people to implement this 4-valued logic, which was necessary for logical consistency in presence of NULLable columns.
 Codd was right.
 If you have NULLs and don't use 4-valued logic, you have consistency issues.

-But 50 years later, we have some hindsight: why not just throw away NULLs?
+But 50 years later, with some hindsight, we can suggest a different solution: why not just throw away NULLs?
 When you get rid of NULLs, you are naturally pushed toward columnar storage, since you still need to support missing values at various stages of your data set lifetime, but your missing values simply become missing rows.

-A NULL is nothing more than a missing join!

 ### Structured Key Normal Form